 Local field surveys on any one of the following will be submitted as Project Report.
-The length of project report will be 15-20 written pages, excluding photographs, maps, diagrams and sketches.
-No extra credit will be given for computer based maps or text.
 These surveys should be organized with a table of contents, sample taken and statistical methods used, interview schedule.
-The report should be organized systematically and the conclusions should be clearly stated.

-(i) Agricultural land use survey.
+The report should be organized systematically, and the conclusions should be clearly stated. (i) Agricultural land use survey.